ackama/silverstripe-cwp-template/README.md

 * Replace `silverstripe-template-project` in all files with the name of your project.
 * Replace `SilverstripeTemplateProject` in all files with the namespace of your project.
 * Replace `silverstripe-template-theme` in all files with the name of your theme.
-* Rename `themes/silverstripe-template-theme` to the name of the template of your project.
+* Rename `themes/silverstripe-template-theme` to the name of the theme of your project.

+#### Basic Configuration

+* Replace your Sentry DSN, or remove file otherwise: `./app/_config/sentry.yml`

 ## Purpose